סָיֹטֵ (Samech Yod Tet) SaYoTe

 SECOND CONVERSATION

-The invocation feels very clear and powerful.
-During the prayer of the Lady with which I begin my practice, at the name Sophia, a tambourine on a shelf nearby suddenly falls with a clear tone.
-Reflecting on it now, I take it as a sign that a prayer I made this morning for healing (involving a literal person named Sophia, who gave me my first drum) has been heard.
 After singing the versicle, I wait for a moment.
-It is very quiet—no cars, no airplanes.
+It is very quiet — no cars, no airplanes, no voices.
 Room to think and feel.
-I realize I am visualizing my home, with its many windows, as the interior of a lantern, and feel very safe.
+I realize I am experiencing my home, with its many windows, as being the interior of a lantern, and I feel very safe.
 After a while without a sign, but feeling the presence of angelic mind, I decide the angel is waiting for me to speak.

 “Angel, what message do you have for me at this time?”
-The answer comes as a mix of words and images, which I translate as I work in circles, reflecting the light of the center, feeding it so it may shine, protecting it from the winds.
+The answer comes as a mix of words and images, which I translate as follows: I work in circles, reflecting the light of the center, feeding it so it may shine, protecting it from the winds.
 Circles, through repetition, become strong as stones to withstand the storm.
 I feel the storm, and its passing.
 Thus, by tending the light of another, there is strength at the center.
 The light feeds me, houses me; thus there is strength at the edge of the circle, which is always also another center, and a source of light.
 Nor can the center see the light it casts, even as the heart of the light is not blinded by brightness, but turning inward sees with clear vision the darkness safe and soft.

 Leave a Reply